+School is starting again after a long summer and that means we’re back in routines which is nice but also a more busy weeks and that means less time to make meals for the whole family.
 I know that fresh food made right before serving it is the very best option, but there are times when life is simply too busy.
 So a little meal prep can help make life a bit simpler and prevent calling for takeout or eating food not as healthy for you.

-This is the first week of school wish for us means we have one child doing distance learning and two are being homeschooled.
 It takes a great deal of planning ahead to make this go smoothly.
 The first thing I have done is weekly meal planning, which has helped tremendously.
 The fact is that still I found myself sometimes struggling.
 When unexpected things would happen, suddenly there I was at dinner time with three hungry souls looking at me.
 So, I decided to give meal prep a chance to see if having healthy staple foods like soup, quinoa, a couple of sauces, dressings, cut-up veggies and hummus ready in the fridge would make life a bit easier, and allow us to still eat healthfully and with less stress.
 And the answer is a big, whopping YES!!!

 So, my food prep does not include having lots of meals cooked and ready to be microwaved.
 No. Instead, I have a few sauces, veggies and other staple products ready so I can assemble a quick and healthy meal in a few short minutes if needed, and have something for the kids (and me) to snack on while things are cooking.
 This, along with my snack-in-jar-to-go, makes me a lot less stressed, and helps me feed my kids and myself only healthy food, even on the go.

 So, here are the foods I like to prepare on Sunday night for the week to come:

 - Cut-up veggies like celery, jicama, bell peppers and carrots